atharva10205/atharva10205/README.md

-# 🚀 Full Stack Developer Portfolio

 Hi!
-I'm **Atharva**, a passionate Full Stack Developer who loves building end-to-end web applications with modern tech like React, Node.js, MongoDB, and more.
+I'm **Atharva**, a Full Stack Developer who builds end-to-end web applications with React, Node.js, MongoDB, and more.

 ---